DIPlib/diplib.github.io/download_2.9.md

 and staff in a University research project *without* an industrial sponsor.
 If you need to obtain the commercial license for version 2.9 or older of *DIPlib* and *DIPimage*, please contact <a href="mailto:license@diplib.org">license@diplib.org</a>.

+You may download and use *DIPimage* and *DIPlib* after complying with the following three terms of use:
+1. I agree to all terms in the [license agreement](#license).
+2. I declare I will use *DIPimage* or *DIPlib* only for non-commercial purposes.
+3. I declare I will not redistribute any of this software.

+<h2>Compatibility</h2>

 Version 2.9 of *DIPimage* is compatible with MATLAB R2008a and up.
 This version will not run on older versions of MATLAB!

 - On MacOS, this version of *DIPimage* is compatible only with MATLAB R2009bSP1 and up.